CLOSRADS — Facebook Ads Geo Sync¶

 The daily routine before this automation existed:

-3. They navigate to each active adset in the VND_VETERAN_LEADS campaign
+- They navigate to each active adset in the campaign

 The Two Systems¶

-Facebook Graph API — The script uses the facebook-business Python SDK (v25.0.1) to list active adsets, read their current targeting, compare against CLOSRTECH demand, and update only if there's a difference.
-The access token used is a System User token from Mike's Meta Business account — non-expiring, unlike regular user tokens.
+Facebook Graph API — The script uses the facebook-business Python SDK (v25.0.1) to list active adsets, read their current targeting, compare against CLOSRTECH demand, and update only if there’s a difference.
+Geo targeting updates can trigger Meta’s re-validation of child ads — this is what the 4-layer protection was built to handle.

 The Critical Fail-Safe¶